Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Method

-In addition to the network data, we collected evaluations of different aspects of perceived threat evoked by each of the seven societal events described above, in a survey on a sample of 100 participants from Amazon Mechanical Turk \cite{mturk}.
-Median age of participants was 38 (24-78), with 55 of them identifying as men and 45 as women, and 73 having college degrees.
+\textbf{Data on perceived threats associated with important societal events.} In addition to the network data, we collected evaluations of different aspects of perceived threat evoked by each of the seven societal events described above, in a survey on a sample of 100 participants from Amazon Mechanical Turk \cite{mturk}.
+The median age of participants was 38 (24-78), with 55 of them identifying as men and 45 as women, and 73 having college degrees.
 We used the service CloudResearch \cite{chandler2019online} to select participants who previously identified themselves as having liberal or conservative political views.
-We asked them about their political orientation, and found that 55 reported liberal political views, 40 conservative, and 5 moderate views.
-These sample sizes were determined as sufficient to reliably detect the expected large differences between liberal- and conservative-leaning participants in evaluation of threat from different political events \cite{dimock2014polarization,doherty2016security,tyson2020threat}.
+We asked them about their political orientation and found that 55 reported liberal political views, 40 conservative, and 5 moderate views.
+These sample sizes were determined as sufficient to reliably detect the expected large differences between liberal- and conservative-leaning participants in the evaluation of threats from different political events \cite{dimock2014polarization,doherty2016security,tyson2020threat}.
 All participants provided an informed consent and the study was approved by the IRB of the University of New Mexico (1331148).
+All methods were performed in accordance with the relevant guidelines and regulations.

 Participants answered seven questions about each event.
 Two questions asked about the threat they experienced personally: ``How threatened did you personally feel in the month after this event?" \textit{(1-Not at all threatened...7-Extremely threatened)}; and ``In the month after the event, did you feel more or less threatened compared to the month before the event?" \textit{(1-I felt much less threatened...7-I felt much more threatened)}.
 One question asked about the overall perceived threat for most people: ``Thinking now of all people in the U.S., independently of their political orientation: In the month after the event, did most people feel more or less threatened compared to the month before the event?" \textit{(1-Most people felt much less threatened...7-Most people felt much more threatened)}.